If you are serious about learning how to improve meeting effectiveness in your organization, you are about to discover 10 ways to do so.

-With so many disturbing changes in the corporate environment, companies are holding more and more meetings.
+With so many conflicts and dysfunctional teams in the workplace, companies are holding more and more meetings.
 Most managers are managing in panic modes.
 It seems as though everything is a crisis that requires a meeting.
 The reality is…

 Most meetings in the workplace are boring, unnecessary, and unproductive.
 A waste of time and money.

 According to Business Insider, 11 million meetings are held in the United States every single day.
 It’s also reported that 91% of the people attending those meetings say they daydream during meetings.

 Years ago, when I held a full-time job, I participated in a lot of boring meetings.
 I called many of them beatings instead of meetings.
 During these sessions, the manager would take the opportunity to rehash what is wrong.